 - 1-1/2 teaspoons chili powder

 - 1/2 cup minced fresh cilantro

-- 1. In a large nonstick saucepan coated with cooking spray, cook and stir onion and green pepper over medium heat until almost tender.
-Add garlic; cook 1 minute longer.
+- 1. In a large nonstick saucepan coated with cooking spray, cook and stir the onion, green pepper and garlic over medium heat until almost tender.

 Reviews for Southwest Bean Soup

 "Very good and very filling.
 I skipped the cilantro as my sons don't care for it."

 "This is so yummy.
 My family loved it.
 I did use my own stock as I had some frozen, but I didn't have any cilantro on hand.
 (I'll be sure to pick some up next time.)
 I also added some leftover shredded poached chicken because it was in the fridge, but even without it the soup is great.
 As some other reviewers suggested, we topped this with sour cream and shredded cheese.
 This will be a regular addition to my soup recipes.
 It is perfect for cold fall and winter nights and it made a huge pot, so there was plenty leftover for the next day's lunch."